psu-de/MineSharp/README.md

 # Roadmap
   - 🪟 Finish the window api
   - 🏊 Support more forms of movement (Swimming, climbing, maybe flying)
-  - 🔎 Pathfinder to automate navigation
+  - 🔎 Pathfinder to automate navigation (work in progress)
   - 🪄 Support more versions